Call for Proposals

 Poster presentations: Must be related to the Conference theme, and focus on theoretical, empirical and practical work in progress.
 The APNME will award its Annual Best Poster Prize for the best poster.

 Notes on submitting a proposal

 The organizers of the 12th Anniversary APNME Conference invite proposals for presentations related to the Conference Theme.

 - Proposals must be submitted on the Proposal Submission Form.

-- If you could not successfully submit proposals on the Google Form, please download the 2018 proposal form and fill it in, then send it to the conference committee at firstname.lastname@example.org .
+- If you could not successfully submit proposals on the Google Form, please download the 2019 proposal form and fill it in, and then send it to the conference committee at firstname.lastname@example.org .

 - Please note that for your proposal to be considered it must comply with the following requirements.
 Thank you for your cooperation.

 Submitting a proposal to present an individual paper, or to put a poster up on a designated wall

 If you are submitting a proposal, please note that abstracts need to be in an acceptable (standard) form of written English and, for an individual paper or a poster, should be 150-200 words in length.